michaelohyang/OCR-web/backend/BE_README.md

 ## How To Set Up Firebase
 Step 1.
 Delete firebaseConfig content from firebase.ts and get a new one.
 Instruction for how to find your own firebaseConfig can be found in https://firebase.google.com/docs/web/setup.
 Step 2.
-Save your firebaseConfig as a env variable or some kind of secret and reference it to firebaseConfig in firebase.ts
+Save your firebaseConfig as a env variable or some kind of secret and reference it to firebaseConfig in firebase.ts.

 ## How To Set Up The Backend
 Step 1.
 After setting up the firebase, run `export GOOGLE_APPLICATION_CREDENTIALS="./VisionAPISecret/glossy-motif-327704-23cf5a80138d.json"` to set up the Google API OCR Scanner.